2019 Hawaii CyberCamps

 - Ubuntu 16 Module -- Init Systems, Advanced Command Line, Processes and Scheduled Tasks, optional Security Policies and PAM, optional Networking

 - Cisco NetAcad -- Networking Modules 1-3

 - Monday - Cyber Ethics Module, Windows 10 Module

 - Tuesday - Windows 10 Module, Ubuntu 16

 - Thursday - Cisco Networking Modules 1-3

-- Friday - Mini-CyberPatriot Competition.
-Students will compete against their fellow campers on Windows 10 and Ubuntu 16 advanced Competition images
+- Friday - Mini-competition.
+Teams of students compete against each other on advanced Windows 10 and Ubuntu 16 images.

 For more information about Advanced CyberCamps go to